P1trusHka/Music-player/README.md

 ![version](https://img.shields.io/badge/v.0.0.1%20beta-CC8899)
 ![GitHub License](https://img.shields.io/github/license/P1trushka/Player?style=flat&color=CC8899)

-This is a project that allows users to create playlists and listen to music.
+This project is a simple music player application that allows users to play their favorite songs.

+## Dependencies
+- Python 3
+- PyQt5
+-
 ## Installation

 To install the project, simply clone the repository and navigate to the project directory: